'Vaginal And C-Section Birth, I've Done Both - Here's Which One I'd Do Next.'

 Things I loved about the vaginal birthing process:

 1. Despite the pain, I loved that I could really ‘feel’ things progressing.
-The entire labour process felt very exciting, albeit painful, because we had waited to meet her for so long.
+The entire labour birth process felt very exciting, albeit painful, because we had waited to meet her for so long.

 2. Though I like to feel organised, there was also a part of the unknown that exhilarated me.